SimpleDataLabsInc/prophecy-docs/docs/SQL/development/target-models/write-options.md

 ![Merge condition](img/merge-condition.png)

 - Set the **Unique Key**.
 The unique key is used to choose the records to update.
 If not specified, all rows are appended.
 - Optional: Toggle **Use Predicate**.
-Build an expression.
+Build an expression to use predicate.
 - Optional: Toggle **Use a condition to filter data or incremental runs**.
-Build an expression.
+Build an expression to use a condition to filter data.

 Under **Merge Columns**, you must specify the columns to merge by clicking **+**.
 If you don’t specify then the merge approach will merge all columns.